Raxaul: Sariswa River

 The river, Sariswa (Sirsiya), a tributary of the Burhi Gandak, originates from Pathlahia hill of the dense Ramban forests in Nepal, its course roaming through the subdivision cutting through Bara and Parsa districts in Nepal and Raxaul in Bihar, India.
 It flows southwards from the place of its origin for about 15 km in Nepal and then enters India at Raxaul.
 From here, the river flows about 20 km in India and joins Burhi Gandak near Sugauli in East Champaran district.
 The water is pure in its contents and have full of medicinal values like other Himalayan rivers.
 It maintains its valuable contents till Parwanipur.
 But after it, unrestrained untreated wastes are being dumped by the 46 factories situated at Birgunj (Nepal) which make this river contaminated.
 The colour of the river turned into black besides, emanating foul smell has made the life of the people, who dwell near the river, a nightmare.

+Canal

+The Triveni Canal was constructed in 1979.
+It is mainly used for irrigation in northwest Bihar.
+It was built on the Gandak River to provide irrigation to the Champaran district.